UL Lafayette police department partners with Fort Worth-based nonprofit Project Beloved to set up comforting interview room for assault victims

 Gang is professor of civil engineering.
 George is associate professor of guitar studies.

 The Dr. Ray P. Authement Excellence in Teaching Award is named for the University’s fifth president.
 It has recognized faculty commitment to teaching and innovation since 1992.

-This year’s recipients are Dr. Deedra Harrington, assistant professor of nursing; Brian Kelly, professor of visual arts; and Kari Smith, associate professor of architecture.
+This year’s recipients are Dr. Deedra Harrington, assistant professor of nursing; Brian Kelly, professor of visual arts; and Kari Smith, professor of architecture.

 The Leadership in Service Award recipient is Jeffrey Lush, associate professor of graphic design.

 The Foundation first presented the award in 2016.
 It honors a faculty member who combines service learning with classroom instruction to forge skills and knowledge that students can apply to community leadership opportunities.

 The Foundation selects the honorees based on recommendations from a faculty committee.
 Each recipient receives a $5,000 stipend.

 The awards will be presented during an April 25 banquet at the Petroleum Club, 111 Heymann Blvd.
 A cocktail social begins at 6:30 p.m. followed by dinner and an awards ceremony.

 For more information about the 2019 Eminent Faculty awards, contact Angelle Pearce at firstname.lastname@example.org or (337) 482-0900